Watch/Read in Full: Boris' Speech -

 Because if we get it wrong we will be punished.
 And if we get it right we can have a glorious future.

-This government will then be remembered for having done something brave and right and remarkable and in accordance with the wishes of the people.
+This government will then be remembered for having done something brave and right and remarkable and in accordance with the wishes of the people.”